 We hope we’ve unraveled some shampoo bar mysteries and inspired your interest to try them out.
 We would love to know which ones are your favorites, if not listed here.
 Happy, healthy hair, everyone!

 - 12 Ways to Become A More Eco-Friendly Vegan

 - Plastic Kills 100 Million Marine Mammals Every Year

 - How to Reduce Plastic Packaging Waste in Your Amazon Orders

 - How to Save Money (And The Planet) By Shopping in Bulk

 Photos from Canva.com.
-This Vegan Shampoo Bar Guide is not sponsored by any of the brands or companies mentioned, and we only share products and companies we sincerely adore.
+This Guide to Vegan Shampoo Bars is not sponsored by any of the brands or companies mentioned, and we only share products and companies we sincerely adore.
 This article includes affiliate links when available, and shopping through these links supports World of Vegan.